Human Diversity (HD)

 2. Attach a complete syllabus which includes a daily schedule, grade breakdown, assignments, and assigned readings.

-3. A detailed supporting statement, using the provided template, of how the activities in the course meet the requirements for Community Engagement.
+3. A detailed supporting statement, using the provided template, of how the activities in the course meet the requirements for Human Diversity.

 Upon completion of the course and a posting of the student's grade, students must submit:

-1. Fill out the Proficiency & Experience (PE) Fulfillment Verification petition.
+1. A Proficiency & Experience (PE) Pre-Approval petition

 2. A copy of the student's Degree Progress Report (DPR) with the letter grade of the course.

-3. Attach a complete syllabus which includes a daily schedule, grade breakdown, assignments, and assigned readings.
+3. A complete syllabus which includes a daily schedule, grade breakdown, assignments, and assigned readings.